Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Clasp Diagrams

 \usetikzlibrary{arrows,decorations,backgrounds,positioning,fit} \tikzset{func/.style={shape=rectangle,rounded corners=8,minimum width=2cm,minimum height=.5cm,draw}} \tikzset{claspnode/.style={shape=circle,minimum width=0.25cm,fill=white,draw}}

-In order to show the semantic computations for the parasitic gap, we introduce a diagrammatic notation.
-The proof of the parasitic gap is involved and more is its categorical and vector space interpretation.
-The diagrammatic notation makes it easier to visualise the steps of the proof and the final semantic form.
+In order to display the semantic computations for the parasitic gap, we introduce a diagrammatic notation.
+The derivation of the parasitic gap is involved and its categorical and vector space interpretations become far more legible using a diagrammatic language.
 In what follows we first introduce notation for the Clasp diagrams, then extend them with extras necessary to model the $!$ coalgebra modality.